1955 warrant in Emmett Till case found, family seeks arrest

 Bryant and Milam were acquitted of murder but later admitted the killing in a magazine interview.
 While both men were named in the same warrant that accused Donham of kidnapping, authorities did not pursue the case following their acquittal.

-Wright testified during the murder trial that a person with a voice “lighter” than a man’s identified Till from inside a pickup truck and the abductors took him away from the family home.
-Other evidence in FBI files indicates that earlier that same night, Donham told her husband that at least two other Black men were not the right person.
+Wright testified during the murder trial that a person with a voice “lighter” than a man’s identified Till from inside a pickup truck and the abductors took him away.
+Other evidence in FBI files indicates that earlier that same night, Donham told her husband at least two other Black men were not the right person.